 Addiction afflicts all layers of our society.
 There is no small town or village in Ireland which hasn’t faced some sort of addiction issue within the community.
 It’s a universal problem, found both hidden within families and openly witnessed on the street.
+Before we proceed any further, if you, or someone you know is in need of assistance then please check out WeRecover or similar services to see if they can help you.

 Apart from one Premier League season, the only addiction that has been problematic in my life is smoking.
 Of course, problematic is a subjective term and what may seem problematic to an outsider may seem perfectly normal to the individual.
 People tend to associate with those who share similar beliefs and someone who is addicted will often socialise with others who share that addiction.
 Behaviour that could be considered unhealthy may therefore seem normal within that social circle and the addict sees no reason to stop.